simple-login/app/README.md

 To run SimpleLogin, you need a config file at `$(pwd)/simplelogin.env`.
 Below is an example that you can use right away, make sure to

 - replace `mydomain.com` by your domain,
 - set `FLASK_SECRET` to a secret string,
 - update 'myuser' and 'mypassword' with your database credentials used in previous step.
+- set `SMTP_INTERNAL_ACCESS_SECRET` to a secret string

 All possible parameters can be found in [config example](example.env).
 Some are optional and are commented out by default.
 Some have "dummy" values, fill them up if you want to enable these features (Paddle, AWS, etc).

 ```.env